ds300/derivablejs/README.md

 I like to read and daydream about compilers and VMs.
 I like to read novels which deftly say something touching about humans.
 I can juggle 7 balls a bit.
 I play musical instruments and ride bicycles and watch stupid funny junk on youtube.
 I have an obscenely cool sister (seriously it's just not fair on the rest of us).
 I think South-East Asian cuisine is where it's at, cuisine-wise.
 But most of the others are pretty great too.

-I'm free from November and might be willing to do remote work or move anywhere in Western Europe for the right job.
-Email me.
+I'm free from January 2016 and might be willing to do remote work or move anywhere in Western Europe for the right job.
+Email me if you want to do the dance.

 ## License